kyunghyuncho/MyChartExplorer/StreamLit/README.md

 Configure SSH host/user in Settings.
 Use the SSH Tunnel Control buttons to start/stop the tunnel.

 ## Troubleshooting
+- FileNotFoundError for `config.yaml`: On current versions, the app auto-creates a minimal `config.yaml` at startup.
+If you still see this error, confirm:
+  - You launched Streamlit from the same shell where you exported `DATADIR` (if using it).
+  - The data directory (e.g., `~/.mychartexplorer`) is writable.
+  - Alternatively, copy an existing `config.yaml` into your data directory.

 - "Import could not be resolved" in editor: ensure you’re using the `.venv` Python in your editor.
 The app still runs if packages are installed in `.venv`.
 - Widget state errors: Avoid setting widget-related keys in `st.session_state`.
 Configuration saves only whitelist known config keys.